UKGovernmentBEIS/ecuk_shiny_app/README.md

 The colour schemes were inherited from the 2019 version of the ECUK dashboard and are consistent with the spreadsheet publications of ECUK.

+## Running the app

+If you want to run the app from an editor other than RStudio, e.g VSCode, Codepace, you should run `rmarkdown::run` from an R prompt.
+Using the UI to knit will run `rmarkdown::knit` which does not work with the shiny runtime used for this dashboard.